Last Updated on December 11, 2022 by Peralta

 2. Faulty Heater

 Next, after inspecting the wiring glitch, it’s time to check the heater.
 An appliance whose heater is faulty will blink.
-The flash is an indicator that not enough heat is available to heat water.
+The flash indicates that not enough heat is available to heat water.
 Your dishes are not getting enough heat to dry them, so you must find a quick solution.

 The unit heats the air in your dishwasher up to 43.33 to 76.67°C or 110 to 170°F, so the dishes dry.
 A cold dishwasher means a bad heater that blew up and is providing any heat to the appliance.